ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 # Introduction

-The purpose of the protocols in this document is to detect misbehavior by CT logs.
-In particular, CT logs can misbehave by rewriting history or by presenting a "split view" of their operations, also known as a partitioning attack {{THREAT-ANALYSIS}}.
-The CT log mechanism provides interfaces that enable third parties to detect these forms of misbehavior.
-In order for the community to detect some forms of log misbehavior, there needs to be a well-defined way to "gossip" about the responses from the logs that makes use of the log query mechanisms {{RFC-6962-BIS-09}}.
+The purpose of the protocols in this document, collectively referred to as CT Gossip, is to detect certain misbehavior by CT logs.
+In particular, CT Gossip aims to detect logs that are providing incosistent views to different log clients.

-\[TODO: enumerate the interfaces used for detecting misbehaviour]
+\[TODO: enumerate the interfaces used for detecting misbehaviour?\]
 \[TODO: should we include detection of failure of meeting MMD too?\]

 One of the major challenges of any gossip protocol is limiting damage to user privacy.
 The goal of CT gossip is to publish and distribute